 The answer, still unclear.

 There is no “checklist” that ensures your website is truly 100% compliant.
+Screening tools can identify issues based upon the public standards, but that is not a guarantee of compliance.
 WCAG comes into play because website owners are encouraged to meet those standards.
 But even then, it’s only a hint to conform to WCAG 2.1 A & AA.

 The fact that you're asking about ADA is an important step in the right direction.
 ADA compliance is not a feature, it is the application of accessibility principles, based on the fact that you have empathy for the people who want to learn from you or become your customers.

-Just for a moment, ditch the compliance concern, and focus your attention on the people you want to serve.
+Just for a moment, press pause on the compliance concern, and focus your attention on the people you want to serve.

 The right place to start your evaluation of your website is always from the customer's point of view.
 It just so happens that this includes not only those who need special help because of an accessibility issue but actually all of your web visitors who need you to help them learn about and navigate the solutions to the problems they are working to solve.

 ADA compliance should be an extension of a customer-centric approach to all of your entire digital brand story.
 In fact, that's what all high-performing websites do - communicate a deep understanding of what's happening with the potential customer- that's their brand story.